jerolba/jfleet/README.md

 @Entity
 @Table(name = "CustomerContact")
 public class Customer {

     private Long id;

     private String contactName;
     @Column(name="CustomerName")
     private String name;

     @ManyToOne
     @JoinColumn(name = "CityId")
     private City city;

     //Getters and setters
 }

 @Entity
 @Table(name = "city")
 public class City {

     @Id
     private Integer id;

     private String name;

     //Getters and setters
 }

 ```

-As JPA, JFleet follows the convention of using the field name if no @Column name is provided or the class name if no @Table name is provided.
+As JPA, JFleet follows the convention of using the field name if no @Column name is provided, or the class name if no @Table name is provided.

 Given a collection of objects Customer to persist in MySql with the Load Data technique you only need to provide a JDBC Connection: